asfktz/async-await-with-generators/README.md

 .then((stars) => { ... })
 ```

-Or, use `run.wrap` to return a function that returns a promise:
+Or, use `run.wrap` to return a function instead
 ```js
 const getStars = run.wrap(function* (username, repo) {
   try {